ciderpunx/7ml7w/minikanren/day1/hard-exercises.md

+#### Hard exercises

 > Create a genealogy system using a family tree database and relations like *childo* and *spouseo*.
 Then write functions that can traverse the tree like *ancestro*, *descendanto*, and *cousino*.

 Creating the database for this was boring work.
-I am not sure that I need both parent and child relationships.
-Well, whatever.
+As you can see I created some redundant relationships.
+Child is just parent back to front after all.

 <p><code class="clojure">user=&gt; (db-rel childo p c)
 #'user/childo